335. Fraudcast News

 – Walking no more than ten steps from where he had been sitting with Marge, Homer unwittingly falls down a incredibly steep cliff into the lake.
 Now he had just gotten to a shore there by boat, was the camp built on the steepest incline ever?
 Where is this gigantic cliff and why is it so close to a camp with a bunch of ten-year-olds who could easily fall down it like Homer did?

 – Homer is stuck at fat camp… for some reason.
 Surely he wouldn’t appear on a camp roster, and surely they wouldn’t waste their time working him if they weren’t being paid for it.
-I guess they’re just a bunch of masochistic slave drivers.
+I guess they’re just a bunch of masochistic slave drivers over there.

 332. Simple Simpson